 The Fifth Generation Fighter is the current standard naming convention for "next-generation" fighter aircraft.
 While there are no truly defined, widely-accepted features of this breed, the aircraft considered for the title often utilize proven features of Fourth Generation Fighter designs and introduce all-new levels of performance, stealth profiles and advanced avionics with integrated all-digital flight systems.
 Primary armament is held in an internal internal bay to further preserve the airframe's radar signature.
 Several Fifth Generation Fighters are in development including the American Lockheed F-35 Lightning II and the Russian T-50 PAK-FA while others are in discussion.
 The United States Air Force's Lockheed F-22 Raptor, introduced in 2005, remains the only fully-operational Fifth Generation Fighter to date.

-There are a total of 10 5th Generation Fighter Aircraft in the Military Factory.
-Entries are listed below in alphanumeric order.
+There are a total of (11) 5th Generation Fighter Aircraft in the Military Factory.
+Entries are listed below by alphanumeric order descending.
 Flag images indicative of country of origin.